 1 cup shredded sweetened coconut

 Preheat oven to 350F.
-Prepare a 8″ square pan by spraying with cooking spray and then lining with over hanging parchment paper.
-Cream together butter, white sugar and salt.
+Prepare an 8″ square pan by spraying with cooking spray and then lining with overhanging parchment paper.
+Cream together butter, white sugar, and salt.
 Stir in the 1 cup of flour.
-Place the ingredients into pan and pat down.
+Place the ingredients into the pan and pat down.
 Bake for 15 min. or until lightly browned.

 Adapted from Better Homes and Gardens, Cookies and Candies